sbhatiarp/TaskManagementAPI/README.md

 # How to setup the project

+First, clone the repository and then open it in Visual Studio.

 Step 1: **Configure the Database Connection**:
 Update your connection string in the `appsettings.json` file by modifying the `DefaultConnection` key.